QCD thermalization: Ab initio approaches and interdisciplinary connections: Equilibration in QCD kinetic theory

-Once relevant physics processes are accounted for at the given order, \Eq{eq:Boltz} describes the non-equilibrium evolution of QCD plasmas with coupling constant $g$ as the only free parameter at high temperature (with the possible exception of heavy quark masses).
+Once relevant physics processes are accounted for at the given order, \Eq{eq:Boltz} describes the non-equilibrium evolution of QCD plasmas with the coupling constant $g$ as the only free parameter at high temperature (with the possible exception of heavy quark masses).
 In particular, one can use linearized kinetic theory to compute various transport properties of the plasma around thermal equilibrium: shear and bulk viscosities, conductivity, diffusion and higher order transport coefficients~\cite{Arnold:2003zc, Arnold:2006fz, York:2008rr}.

-Computations in QCD kinetic theory have recently been extended to include higher order contributions, dubbed ``almost NLO" in \cite{Ghiglieri:2018dib, Ghiglieri:2018dgf}, thanks to the breakthrough technique of evaluating HTL correlations on the lightcone~\cite{CaronHuot:2008ni}.
-For a recent comprehensive review on perturbative thermal QCD techniques in kinetic theory, and beyond, see Ref.~\cite{Ghiglieri:2020dpq}.

-Finally, following the seminal work on ``bottom-up" thermalization ~\cite{Baier:2000sb}, QCD kinetic theory has been successfully used to describe the non-equilibrium evolution of QCD plasmas with and without spatial expansion~\cite{York:2014wja, Kurkela:2014tea, Kurkela:2015qoa, Keegan:2016cpi}, For a complementary review, see \cite{Schlichting:2019abc}.
+For a recent comprehensive review on perturbative thermal QCD techniques in kinetic theory and beyond, see Ref.~\cite{Ghiglieri:2020dpq}.
+As we will later discuss in detail, the QCD kinetic theory also provides a phenomenologically successful picture of QCD thermalization in heavy-ion collisions~\cite{York:2014wja, Kurkela:2014tea, Kurkela:2015qoa, Keegan:2016cpi}.
+For a complementary review, see \cite{Schlichting:2019abc}.